-We don’t have access to a library here in Placencia, so the lack of resources can sometimes be frustrating.
-Especially when you teach through child directed learning.
-I try to utilize all the resources I’m given in some way., and honestly, it’s always surprising how well it works out.
+We don’t have access to a library here in Placencia, so I utilize all the resources I’m given.

 I started by reading, “The Night of the Pufflings” and “Red Robin, Fly Up”

 I have to mention that a crazy, fateful event occurred prior to reading the stories about birds.
 I called off sick from teaching with the flu and that same day a little morning bird flew into our house and was trapped in our attic for hours!
 I was totally freaked out (so was the bird, obviously).
-As I spent time “pinteresting while sick,” I found this adorable idea from Nurture Store: Word Bird
+As I spent time “internet spiraling while sick,” and I found this idea from Nurture Store: Word Bird .

 You can incorporate transition words in this activity by encouraging older students to explain what happened using the words: First, Next, Then and Finally/Last.
 I was impressed with the way these birds turned out.
 I only wish we had more time to decorate our birds.
 See example below:

-During our “read alouds” we made anchor charts for each book and discussed the title, genre, setting, characters, problem & solution for each story.
+During read aloud time for each story, we co-created anchor charts for each book and discussed the title, genre, setting, characters, problem & solution for each story.

 Next, we created Venn diagrams to compare and contrast each story.
 The students worked in pairs and small groups for this.